Online Masters in Nursing Programs

 Online MSN-Nurse Administrator

-An online MSN with a focus on nurse leadership, nurse administration or nurse executive, is typically designed to prepare nurses to manage or direct others in a health care setting.
+online MSN programs with a focus on nurse leadership, nurse administration or nurse executive, is typically designed to prepare nurses to manage or direct others in a health care setting.
 An emphasis in leadership could teach nurses to set goals, think critically about policy, and communicate effectively with other professionals and at bedsides.iii

 Coursework could cover human resources and organizational behavior to help students grasp issues such as contract labor laws, staff motivation and performance.
 Courses in strategy may allow nurses to forecast trends, and plan with an eye on human and financial resources.
 Topics in organizational finance are likely to highlight budgets and cost concepts.